 If you have followed the steps correctly, your TV should now be displaying your computer's screen.

-Important: If your computer is not recognizing the external display, you must connect the TV before starting your computer.
-If the picture appears distorted, you will need to change the screen resolution of your TV by altering the display settings from your computer.
+3) If the picture appears distorted, you will need to change the screen resolution of your TV by altering the display settings from your computer.
 Most older TVs will support only one display resolution while newer TVs will support plenty of them.